 ESPN INTERNATIONAL PRIMARY BUSINESS ENTITIES

-Television: 24 networks serving 58 countries and territories across all seven continents in 5 languages (English, French, Japanese, Portuguese, and Spanish).
+Television: 35 networks serving over 191 countries and territories across all seven continents in 10 languages (Arabic, Dutch, English, French, German, Italian, Japanese, Polish, Portuguese and Spanish).

 Program Syndication: A diverse library containing over 130 leagues and sports, including Boxing, NFL, MLB, NASCAR, IndyCar, NCAA, World Series of Poker, ICC cricket international events – including Cricket World Cup, and NokiaT20 Champions League and ESPN Films, including ESPN’s award-winning documentaries.
 ESPN syndicates to partners in 200 countries.